Remote Working Legislation, Laws & Regulations in Austria

 Austrian tax residents are subject to unlimited tax liability in Austria.
 Short-term remote work abroad usually does not change tax residency of the concerned employee, and therefore unlimited tax liability remains in Austria.
 However, the foreign country in which the remote work is performed could claim income tax on the employee’s salary due to limited tax liability (depending on the national tax law of the respective country).

 In this case, double taxation of the salary received for short-term remote work abroad could arise.
 To avoid this, Austria concluded double-tax treaties with numerous countries, which allocate taxation rights according to certain criteria.
-On the basis of most double tax treaties, there is generally no tax exposure on the employee’s salary in the foreign jurisdiction if the employee physically spends less than 183 days in the foreign jurisdiction during a 12-month period, provided that the employee remains economically attributable to the Austrian employer (and not to a foreign PE of the Austrian employer) and the employer does not have its place of effective management in the work state.
+On the basis of most double tax treaties, there is generally no tax exposure on the employee’s salary in the foreign jurisdiction if the employee physically spends less than 183 days in the foreign jurisdiction during a 12-month period, provided that the employee remains economically attributable to the Austrian employer (and not to a foreign permanent establishment of the Austrian employer) and the employer does not have its place of effective management in the work state.
 In case the employee permanently works in two jurisdictions, a tax-split may be possible.

 19. What needs to be considered in terms of residence law?